mariajosegonzalezfuentes/mariajosegonzalezfuentes.github.io/content/aboutme/_index.md

 # About Me

-I am a PhD candidate in Economics at [ENS Lyon](https://www.ens-lyon.fr/en/) and the Center for Economic Research on Governance, Inequality and Conflict [CERGIC](https://www.cergic-lyon.fr/).
+I am a PhD candidate in Economics at [ENS de Lyon](https://www.ens-lyon.fr/en/) and the Center for Economic Research on Governance, Inequality and Conflict [CERGIC](https://www.cergic-lyon.fr/).

 My research interests are in Gender Economics, with a focus on the intersection of gender, politics and media.
 I am also interested in experimental and behavior economics.
 I am supervised by [Sophie Hatte](https://sites.google.com/site/sophiehatte/).